Home / Products / Optical Glass / Quartz Glass - Fused Silica

 We fabricate custom optics for the UV, visible, and infrared wavelength ranges, mainly from large quartz blocks, the so-called boules.
 We can select the raw glass for inclusion and bubble classes if necessary.
 Moreover, an index homogeneity level down to ≤ 0,5 ppm is available if this parameter represents a critical requirement.

-Cutting the required material from the boule is the first step to producing a quartz glass optic.
+Cutting the raw material from the boule is the first step to producing a quartz glass optic.
 After this process, the quartz glass is shaped and finely ground, and the surface is polished according to the specific requirements.
 In this way, our company produces UV-transparent substrate glasses, glass wafers, microscope slides, and many other quartz glass items daily.

 How can I obtain a price quote?